KHammerschmidt/42cursus-get_next_line/README.md

 ## 💡 About the project
 > Write a project with maximum of 10 functions under the 42 norminette restrictions, that reads one line from a file descriptor with varying BUFFER_SIZE.
-Thereby, only one line should be returned and any remains after the newline should be saved for a repetitive function call.[^1]
+Thereby, only one line should be returned and any remains after the newline should be saved for a repetitive function call.
 </br>

 **Requirements** </br>